 I believe this idea is rooted in the Boy Scout’s rule to “leave a campsite cleaner than you found it”.
 Can you imagine if the world was full of Boy Scouts?
 We would live on one fabulously tidy organized planet!
 Upon thinking about this, my OCD cleaning side engaged, and I imagined how I could make this world better with gradual little tweaks and improvements everywhere I went.

 Now, I don’t travel around with a bin of cleaning supplies, but I do make a conscious effort to leave each area and each interaction with the intent of making it a little better.
 In personal interactions, I contribute positivity, say “have a good day” in a heartfelt way, and often bring up something funny during small talk.
-I want people to feel good after they interact with me, not be exposed with a laundry list of my complaints.
+I want people to feel good after they interact with me, not be exposed to a laundry list of my complaints.
 I take the time to listen fully and not interrupt.
 If I visit somewhere, I make sure everything is back in order when I leave.
-If I perform a job for someone, I make sure I have communicated what I did, and do it a little better each time, so it is easy for them to have me do work for them.
+If I perform a job for someone, I make sure I have communicated what I did and do it a little better each time, so it is easy for them to have me do work for them.
 I make sure my issues are resolved before I move on, I try to not let thoughts go untied.
-Practicing this in life has simplified my interactions with people, made my areas more organized, my work better, and my mind less busy.
+Practicing this in life has simplified my interactions with people, made my areas more organized, my work better, and my mindless busy.

 Resolution #4: Let go of the idea of perfection.

-The pursuit of perfection has been a lifelong battle for me, and kept me from getting sober because I was so unwilling to admit defeat and failure.
+The pursuit of perfection has been a lifelong battle for me and kept me from getting sober because I was so unwilling to admit defeat and failure.
 I’ll use my sobriety as an example of how the pursuit of perfection can hold us back from progress.
 Sitting in rehab, my life in shambles, feeling like a lifeless doll, barely able to sit up on my own, I still had fearful thoughts about not wanting to try because I might not get sobriety right.
 Then someone said to me something life changing, “What are you waiting for?
 Done is better than perfect.”
 And another thought by Salvador Dali, “Have no fear of perfection—you’ll never reach it”.
-Between those two phrases something clicked in my head and I thought, “oh”.
+Between those two phrases, something clicked in my head and I thought, “oh”.
 A lifelong pursuit spoiled in two sentences.
 And I set off on a new course to “do” sobriety and have some mistakes and failure, instead of being trapped in planning, criticizing, contemplating, preparing, organizing how I would get sober in a perfect matter, and never actually doing it.
 Perfection is a figment of our imaginations, something made up of how we perceive others, something we only see in movies.
 It is not real, and what IS real is an ability to build progress.

 Resolutions are made for progress.
 They are ideas we get at the right time in our lives.
 We hear something and it gets our attention enough that we take the opportunity for action.
 It doesn’t have to happen on January 1st, or detox us in 21 days, or make us lose 20 pounds.
-I feel confidently that if we follow resolutions to build healthy perspectives and behaviors, our outward appearances will improve on their own.
-Our perceptions of ourselves will clarify and we will have more successful, peaceful lives.
+I feel confident that if we follow resolutions to build healthy perspectives and behaviors, our outward appearances will improve on their own.
+Our perceptions of ourselves will clarify and we will have more successful peaceful lives.